 Their expertise is in secured and unsecured credit cards, but other services are offered.
 Its products include:

 - Loans for boats, RVs and horse trailers

 - Merchant services

-Merrick Bank's secured credit card, by far its most popular product, is fairly unimaginative as far as secured credit cards go.
+The secured credit card, by far Merrick Bank's most popular product, is fairly unimaginative as far as secured credit cards go.

 Yet it gets decent enough reviews and has a low-enough APR that it's at least worth a look if you're trying to build or rebuild your credit.

-There is no minimum credit score needed to qualify for this secured card.
+There is no minimum credit score needed to qualify for the secured card.

 Though it doesn't really offer any special perks with its cards or loans, Merrick Bank still has some vocal fans online and may be worth a look if you have bad credit.

 Why People Love Merrick Bank

 Forgiving of bad credit and willing to raise limits